mashpie/i18n-node/README.md

 To be used with Express.js or another framework that provides a `request` object.
 Generally you would want to use this by setting the `query` option to `true`.

-This method takes in an Express.js request object, looks at the query property, and specifically at the `locale` parameter.
+This method takes in an Express.js request object, looks at the query property, and specifically at the `lang` parameter.
 Reading the value of that parameter will then set the locale.

 For example:

-	example.com/?locale=de
+	example.com/?lang=de

 Will then do: